The Case Diary

 The Case Diary is a 2025 Indian Malayalam-language investigation film directed by Dileep Narayanan and written by A. K. Santhosh.
 It is produced by K. V. Abdul Nasar under the banner of Benzy Productions.
 The film stars Ashkar Saudan in the lead role, along with Sakshi Agarwal, Rahul Madhav, Riyaz Khan and Vijayaraghavan.

 Plot

-The Case Diary is a Murder mystery and CI Christian Sam is assigned to nab the murderer of Aju.
+CI Christian Sam, the adopted son of retired Superintendent of Police Sam Koshy, takes on a mission to catch a robbery gang and comes to Srirangam for an investigation.
+He learns about the mysterious death of his twin brother, Aju Narayan, who was separated from the orphanage that they grew up at.
+He investigates the case and tries to find the real culprit behind Aju's murder.